realJeremySun/first-web-game-lb4/blog/2019-04-16-building-an-online-game-with-loopback-4-pt1.md

 * [Todo tutorial](https://loopback.io/doc/en/lb4/todo-tutorial.html).
 * [TodoList tutorial](https://loopback.io/doc/en/lb4/todo-list-tutorial.html).

-This episode is base on those examples.
+This episode is based on those examples.
 You don't have to understand how they work, just keep in mind what function we can achieve.
 We will dig deep into that later.

 ### Initializing Scaffolding

 LoopBack 4 provides a CLI (command line interface) to help create your project.

-Simply Run `lb4 app` in a folder you want to use the CLI.
-Disable "Docker" when it ask you to "Select features to enable in the project"
+Simply run `lb4 app` in a folder you want to use the CLI.
+Disable "Docker" when it asks you to "Select features to enable in the project"

 ```
 wenbo:firstgameDemo wenbo$ lb4 app